 Separation & Sorting

 The separating/sorting stage adequately sorts waste that is either recyclable, not ideal for the gasification process, or needs to be treated prior to gasification.
-The isolation of undesirable waste will be performed largely by human visual inspection and labor but may also require certain machinery to assist with the process.
-Examples of such machinery include:
+The isolation of undesirable waste will make the gasification process more efficient.

 The processing stage will condition the sorted feedstock to adequately prepare it for gasification.
 It is during this stage that waste will be physically dried to an appropriate moisture content and shredded to an appropriate size.
 As such, examples of equipment present in this stage of preprocessing typically include, at minimum:

 - Pre-Drying – Rotary-Kiln dryers provide a low-maintenance and consistent method of obtaining an optimum feed material content using waste heat from the plant to pre-dry the high-moisture waste materials.